Marc Elrich: Positions on housing and development

 In 2013, Elrich was the lone vote to oppose a plan to preserve affordable housing along the Purple Line light rail corridor.
-In 2017, Elrich was criticized for describing the council's plan to allow denser housing construction around the stations of the planned 16-mile Purple Line as "ethnic cleansing".
+In 2017, Elrich was criticized for describing the council's plan to allow denser housing construction around the stations of the planned 16 mi Purple Line as "ethnic cleansing".
 He said he was sorry if his language was offensive, but he defended his comment saying that this is not just a Montgomery County problem but a nationwide problem and a "well-known fact" of what happens when rail lines take over communities.

 During his tenure, Elrich has said he has tried to preserve affordable housing.
 Elrich has opposed market-rate housing construction, and higher density near public transit stations.
 He has opposed allowing duplexes, fourplexes and sixplexes in some neighborhoods that are exclusively zoned for single-family housing.
 In 2019, Elrich opposed a nonbinding council resolution to build 10,000 more housing units (most of them affordable housing) by 2030, saying that the county cannot afford to build that much affordable housing.
 He has cast doubt on projections by the Metropolitan Washington Council of Governments on the need for more middle-income and low-income housing.
 In 2019, Elrich said that he rejected the concept of missing middle housing, and said that Montgomery County did not lack housing for middle earners.

 In 2019, he opposed a zoning change that allowed homeowners on single-family zoning plots to build accessory dwelling units, saying that it would "fundamentally alter" neighborhood character and not lead to more affordable housing – the zoning change was approved unanimously by the council.
 In 2019, he said he would prevent tearing down affordable housing to "build housing for millennials."
 In 2020, Elrich vetoed a bill giving tax breaks to developers who built high-rise buildings on top of Metro stations, but the council overrode his veto.
 Elrich has frequently called for higher taxes on real estate developers.

 Housing activists have characterized Elrich as a NIMBY.

 Elrich voted against the White Flint Mall II sector plan because Elrich stated that the plan would have created 6,000 residential units located too far from a Metro station.
 He voted against the Bethesda Master Plan because it failed to consider the effect the increased density would have on roads and schools.
 He voted against the Lyttonsville Sector Plan because he stated that it would increase housing costs and force residents to move out, as well as the Chevy Chase Lake Sector Plan.
 He opposed a proposal to sell land adjacent to the White Oak Food and Drug Administration campus because local roads and infrastructure were not equipped to handle additional traffic and students.
 In 1995, he joined with community members and fought against a proposed mega mall in downtown Silver Spring.

+In June 2026, Elrich released an executive order to place a six-month moratorium on data center permits.